fils/fils/README.md

 ### TLDR

 I work mostly in geoinformatics.
 For me, this tends to be at the intersection of software development, semantics, data and web architecture.
-Lately I have focused on structured data on the web and work on [Gleaner.io](https://gleaner.io) and it's application to projects like [Ocean InfoHub](https://oceaninfohub.org), [NSF EarthCube GeoCODES and DeCODER](https://geocodes.earthcube.org/), [Internet of Water](https://internetofwater.org/geoconnex/) and others.
+Lately I have focused on structured data on the web leveraging schema.org and JSON-LD.
+This is seen best in the work on [Gleaner.io](https://gleaner.io) and its application to projects like [Ocean InfoHub](https://oceaninfohub.org), [NSF EarthCube GeoCODES and DeCODER](https://geocodes.earthcube.org/), [Internet of Water](https://internetofwater.org/geoconnex/) and others.

 ### About me